 6. Roll each piece up and place in baking dish, large enough for the rolled-up chicken to fit in without squishing, but without much space between each piece.
 This way, it will cook through but won’t dry out.

-7. Sprinkle the seasoned oat flour on top of the chicken, then top with remaining Swiss cheese.
+7. Sprinkle the seasoned oat flour on top of the chicken.
+Bake at 375 degrees about 20 minutes.